Swiss Army Man: Plot

-Hank impersonates Sarah to help Manny learn how to talk to women, but they end up connecting and kiss.
+Hank impersonates Sarah to help Manny learn how to talk to women, but they end up having a connection, eventually sharing a kiss.
 They have a falling out after Hank reveals that Manny never knew Sarah during his life.
 Feeling betrayed over Hank's hypocrisy and self-restraint, Manny states he wishes to be fully dead again.
-At this time, Hank experiences strange mental flashes of surreal images recalling his journey and suggests that one of Manny's powers is to affect his mind.
+Hank experiences strange mental flashes of surreal images recalling his journey and suggests that one of Manny's powers is to affect his mind.
 Despite the tension between them, when Hank is attacked by a bear, Manny moves under his own power for the first time, crawling after his injured friend and igniting one of his farts from their campfire to scare the bear away.
 Hank loses consciousness and wakes up to Manny carrying him to Sarah's house, despite Hank's protests.

 While Sarah is in the house, Manny talks to Sarah's daughter, Crissie.
 Expecting her to be impressed, he demonstrates several of his powers, inadvertently frightening her with his compass-erection, which Hank quickly slaps down.
 Sarah is alerted by her daughter's crying and calls the police at the sight of Hank and Manny's once-again inanimate corpse.
-Hank is soon patched up, but the cops discover the photos of Sarah on his phone and become suspicious.
-Hank's father also appears, mistaking Manny's corpse for Hank when asked by the paramedics to confirm his identity.
-After being interviewed by the local television news and deliriously professing on air his gratitude for Manny and his magical powers, Hank runs away with Manny's body.
-Hank's pursuers discover the structures he built which in actuality seem to be quite close to Sarah's house, as if he had been there some time instead of journeying through the forest.
+The first responders soon patch up Hank but call him Manny.
+They find Hank's phone on Manny's body, find Hank's father's phone number in the phone, and summon him to identify the body.
+When his father arrives, Hank hides behind the ambulance.
+Hank's father can't bring himself to open the body bag.
+The cops discover the photos of Sarah on his phone and ask Sarah about it, who claims not to know either Hank or Manny.
+During a local television news interview at the site, Hank deliriously professes on air his gratitude for Manny and his magical powers and runs away with Manny's body.
+Hank's pursuers discover the structures he built.
 The police, Sarah, her husband, her daughter, a reporter, a camera man, and Hank's father all follow him to the beach.
-Cornered, Hank lets out a long fart and he is taken away by the police.
+Cornered, Hank lets out a long fart, and the police arrest him.
 Manny then begins to fart violently.
 To everyone's shock, horror, and in Crissie and Hank's father's case, amusement, Manny floats back into the ocean and skims quickly away, propelled by his own flatulence, as he and Hank share one last smile.